fogbow/fogbowcloud.org/content/pages/interoperability-behavioral-plugins.md

 ### Configure

-As you can see at the [Manager Install Guide](http://www.fogbowcloud.org/install-manager), when the installation is done, rename the file ```manager.conf.example``` to ```manager.conf```.
+As instructed in the [Install and Configure Fogbow Manager](http://www.fogbowcloud.org/install-manager) section of the documentation, when the installation is done, rename the file ```manager.conf.example``` to ```manager.conf```.
 You need to configure the Identity Plugin according to the Identity Provider you are using.
-The following sections go through the configuration for the Identity Plugins that come along with the Fogbow Manager.
+The following sections go through the configuration for the Identity Plugins that are currently available.
 You can configure different plugins for local and federation identity providers.

 #####Keystone Identity Plugin